hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 created and fleshed out by our business analysts and then put into our backlog.
 Every few months when we planned a release, it was my responsibility to assign these backlog stories to every team member.
-This got tricky because each developer had their own product, or chunk of the system that they typically worked on.
-We were all on the same team, but oftentimes worked on completely unrelated work.
+This got tricky because each developer had their own product or chunk of the system that they typically worked on.
+We were all on the same team but oftentimes worked on completely unrelated work.
 Employees in the office often complained that they felt siloed, but it was easier for them to run into coworkers around the office.
 For myself, this issue was magnified tenfold.
-There were *no* opportunities to run into another team member.
-No opportunities to walk by someone\'s desk and white board about a collaborative solution.
-No opportunities for someone to read my code outside of formal code reviews.
+There were *no* opportunities to run into another team member, no opportunities to walk by someone\'s desk and whiteboard about a collaborative solution, no opportunities for someone to read my code outside of formal code reviews.
 This created silos of knowledge, and ultimately led me to feel as if I was on an island with the only source of water being daily standup.

 Without the proximity of coworkers to enable organic knowledge sharing, it's important to put processes in place that mitigate this slippery slope.
-At DS, we utilize Kanban with a WIP limit of one work item.
+At DS, we utilize Kanban with a work in progress (WIP) limit of one.
 Work is then moved forward as a team - as one single unit.
 That means no matter what role you have on the team, you are mobbing on the same work item as the rest of your team.
-It's important that we all share the same knowledge across the team, but more importantly for remote workers is that this way of working reinforces the team dynamic, so no one feels like they are alone, working in a silo.
+It's important that we all share the same knowledge across the team, but more importantly, this way of working reinforces our team dynamic such that no one feels like they are working in a silo.

 ### Communication is hard, so choose your medium wisely

-I recently flew in to meet in person with my team at DS for a few days.
+I recently flew to meet in person with my team at DS for a few days.
 I noticed myself making fewer social faux pas than when we video call day-to-day.
 Being able to read each other\'s body language made it far easier for me to communicate.
 This is a downside to remote work that needs to be addressed properly.
 When remote, certain actions such as